FlowFuse/node-red-dashboard/README.md

 As an open-source project, Node-RED Dashboard 2.0 openly welcomes all forms of contributions, whether those are ideas, bug reports, or code contributions through Pull Requests.

 We strongly believe in the power of community.
-If you have suggestions, feedback, or features you'd like to see, please open a [Github issue](https://github.com/FlowFuse/node-red-dashboard/issues/new/choose).
+If you have suggestions, feedback, or features you'd like to see, please open a [GitHub issue](https://github.com/FlowFuse/node-red-dashboard/issues/new/choose).
 We also highly encourage open-source contributions.

 ### Roadmap